-After all the custom work I’ve been doing lately, it was nice to be able to paint these thrifted night stands however I wanted – namely in Dixie Belle French Linen.
+After all the custom work I’ve been doing lately, it was nice to be painting night stands however I wanted – namely in Dixie Belle French Linen.

 That said, I kept them pretty neutral but hopefully still unique and beautiful enough to sell quickly.
 They also have a faux wood finish on top, and all the details of that technique are spilled later in this post.